PSYC 512 01 12917 Psychology of Primates 4.0

 Again see the slides in "primate family" topic notes.
 Also see the recent discovery in the "News" regarding genetic differences determining primate forelimbs.
 (Compare mammal forelimbs with primates' forelimbs - of course primates including us humans are also mammals...)

-Finish Galdikas orangutan video; read the video notes.
-There's a new orang book recently published, supposedly excellent.
+Begin Galdikas orangutan video; read the video notes.
+There's a new orang book just published, supposedly excellent.

 Comment on Gomez book.
-(Also in topic notes under 'text notes.")
-Review terms in Gomez.
+(Also in topic notes under 'text notes."

 A brief discussion of primate cognition --